-How are responsibilities for the oversight of the activities and programs of special operations forces delineated between the OUSD(I&S) and the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict (ASD(SOLIC))?
+12. What is your understanding of how the responsibilities for the oversight of the activities and programs of special operations forces are delineated between the OUSD(I&S) and the Assistant Secretary of Defense for Special Operations and Low Intensity Conflict (ASD(SOLIC))?

 I understand that USD(I&S), the Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict (ASD(SO/LIC)), and the DoD Senior Intelligence Oversight Official (SIOO) acting together are the primary oversight officials for all U.S. Special Operations Forces intelligence and intelligence-related activities and programs.
-A strong partnership between OUSD(I&S) and ASD(SO/LIC) is critical in the development and effectiveness of many DoD activities in the "gray zone," which will enable DoD's ability to deter adversaries short of armed conflict and reestablish deterrence.
-I also intend to work closely with the SIOO who I understand provides independent oversight within the Department of intelligence and intelligence-related activities."
-If confirmed, I will continue this close partnership to ensure that the United States is best postured to maximize effects.
+A strong partnership between OUSD(I&S), ASD(SO/LIC), and their Deputies is critical in the development and effectiveness of many DoD activities in the "gray zone," which will enable DoD's ability to deter adversaries short of armed conflict and reestablish deterrence.
+If confirmed, we will work closely together with the SIOO, who I understand provides independent oversight within the Department of intelligence and intelligence-related activities.
+I will continue this close partnership to ensure that the United States is best postured to maximize effects.
 In doing so, I will ensure defense intelligence activities adhere to appropriate coordination processes within the Office of the Secretary of Defense.

-How do you view the relationship and division of responsibilities between OUSD(I&S) and the Office of the Under Secretary of Defense for Acquisition & Sustainment (OUSD(A&S)) in regard to both unclassified and classified contract efforts?
+13. How do you view the relationship and division of responsibilities between OUSD(I&S) and the Office of the Under Secretary of Defense for Acquisition & Sustainment (OUSD(A&S)) in regard to both unclassified and classified contract efforts?